mondeja/py-unicode-linebreak/README.md

 # py-unicode-linebreak

-Python bindings for the Rust crate [unicode-linebreak](https://crates.io/crates/unicode-linebreak).
+Python bindings for the Rust crate [unicode-linebreak].

 ## Installation